gantaa/MockInject/Readme.md

 + initSelector - The selector for the init method with no arguments you wish to replace and return a mock.
 + returns: The same KWMock object returned for any future call of the provided initSelector.

-<pre><code>+ (id)globalMockForClass:(Class)clazz initSelector:(SEL)initSelector overrideClass:(Class)overrideClass overrideSelector:(SEL)overrideSelector</code></pre>
+<pre><code>+ (id)globalMockForClass:(Class)clazz initSelector:(SEL)initSelector overrideClass:(Class)overrideClass</code></pre>

 Use this method to override any non-static init method that does take arguments.
-In this case you must provide your own override selector that returns a KWMock.
-You can call the original init method in your provided selector so that the init arguments can be asserted in the mock later on.
+The override class must contain an identical init selector to the one you wish to have mocked.

 + clazz - The Class object for which you wish to override an init method
 + initSelector - The selector for the init method you wish to replace and return a mock.
 + overrideClass - The Class object that owns the method you will replace the init method with.
-+ overrideSelector - The selector of the method to override initialization with
 + returns: The same KWMock object returned for any future call of the provided initSelector.

-<pre><code>+ (id)classMockForClass:(Class)clazz initSelector:(SEL)initSelector overrideClass:(Class)overrideClass overrideSelector:(SEL)overrideSelector</code></pre>
+<pre><code>+ (id)classMockForClass:(Class)clazz initSelector:(SEL)initSelector overrideClass:(Class)overrideClass</code></pre>

 Use this method to override any STATIC init method (with or without arguments).
-You must provide your own override selector that returns a KWMock.
-You can call the original init method in your provided selector if you wish to assert the argument values in the mock later on.
+The override class must contain an identical init selector to the one you wish to have mocked.

 + clazz - The Class object for which you wish to override an init method
 + initSelector - The selector for the init method you wish to replace and return a mock.
 + overrideClass - The Class object that owns the method you will replace the init method with.
-+ overrideSelector - The selector of the method to override initialization with
 + returns: The same KWMock object returned for any future call of the provided initSelector.

 ### Class MIMockMap